 How Trauma Affects the Brain and How Healing Can Begin

-How Trauma Affects the Brain: The Amygdala on High Alert
+The Amygdala on High Alert

 Example: After a car accident, hearing screeching tyres might trigger panic.
 Once someone learns how the amygdala operates, they begin to see this as a brain reaction, not a weakness.
 Through grounding, the brain can slowly relearn that the present is safe.